pyodide/pyodide/docs/project/deprecation-timeline.md

 ## 0.24.0

 - The `messageCallback` and `errorCallback` argument to `loadPackage` and `loadPackagesFromImports` will be passed as a named argument only.

 ## 0.23.0

-Names that used to be in the root `pyodide` module and were moved to submodules will no longer be available in the root module.
+- Names that used to be in the root `pyodide` module and were moved to submodules will no longer be available in the root module.
+- The "message" argument to `PyProxy.destroy` method will no longer be accepted as a positional argument.

 ## 0.21.0